-In December 2019, COVID-19, a novel strain of coronavirus, was first reported in Wuhan, China and has since become a global pandemic.
-The virus continues to spread globally, has been declared a pandemic by the World Health Organization and has spread to over 100 countries, including the United States.
+COVID-19, a novel strain of coronavirus (together with its variants, COVID-19), has become a global pandemic.
 The impact of this pandemic has been and will likely continue to be extensive in many aspects of society, which has resulted in and will likely continue to result in significant disruptions to the global economy, as well as businesses and capital markets around the world.